hussein-esmail7/nindex/README.md

 ```

 ## Configuration File
+The configuration path this file should be at is `$HOME/.config/nindex/config`.

 There are some required values to operate this program.
 The configuration file
 is treated as a bash program, so variables would have to be defined like in
 bash (i.e.: no spaces between the "=", etc.).